Skip to content

 floating_button

-Display a floating action button that stays fixed at the bottom right corner of the screen.
+Display a floating action button that stays fixed at the bottom right corner.

 This is similar to st.button but creates a button that floats above the content and remains visible even when scrolling.
 Only one floating button can be shown at a time.